LuKks/hyper-blockchain/README.md

 npm i -g hyper-blockchain
 ```

-## Usage
+## Create a blockchain

-Run a server
+Run a server, it will create two folders `./blockchain-data/` and `./blockchain-database`

 ```
 hyper-blockchain-server
 ```

-Then run a single miner
+## Run a miner

+Run a single miner, it will create a `./miner-primary-key` file

 `hyper-blockchain-miner --key <core-key>`